 William was the eldest surviving son of Thomas Clabburn II, and in his youth he was "a man of powerful physique ... and as an oarsman had few equals" [CLA/35].
 There are reports in the Norfolk Chronicle of his involvement in amateur rowing races in Norwich in 1841 and 1842 [CLA/42].
 The report for the latter gives his weight as 11st 7lb (73kg), rowing number 3 in a coxed four against Kings College London.
 There was obviously a family interest in rowing, as the stroke position in that boat was taken by his younger (and lighter) brother Thomas Clabburn III (9st 2lb).
-It is interesting that rowing prowess has also been shown by several of William's descendants: Robert Clabburn Trevenen James (1917-2008) rowed for his Oxford college and Richard Ian Clabburn Harrisson (1984-2019) for Imperial College, while Phillip Wilkinson (b.
-1947) rowed stroke in the Australian Eight at the 1972 Munich Olympics.
+It is interesting that rowing prowess has also been shown by several of William's descendants: his youngest son Henry was stroke for his Cambridge College, while great-grandson Robert Clabburn Trevenen James (1917-2008) rowed for his Oxford college and great (x3) grandson Richard Ian Clabburn Harrisson (1984-2019) for Imperial College; the laurel probably goes to great (x2) grandson Phillip Wilkinson (b.
+1947) who rowed stroke in the Australian Eight at the 1972 Munich Olympics.

 William became a partner in the family firm of Clabburn, Sons & Crisp from 1846 (when he was 26) and seems to have taken an increasingly dominant role as the business expanded during the 1850s, especially following the success of the Great Exhibition in 1851.
 In 1854 he filed a patent (No. 1750) for improvements in the manufacture of shawls, and the following year seventy weavers are recorded as working for the firm [CLA/27].